gx14ac/ShinOS/README.md

 ## What is this?
-- This Repository, first time making myos.
+- Hi, you.
+This is first time making my OS.

 ## How to Build?
 - pls see Makefile :D.